my-devices/meta-reflector-customized-docker/README.md

 ## About This Repository

-This repository contains a documentation and sample configuration files to customize the web user interface of macchina.io Remote Manager server deployed in a Docker container.
+This repository contains a documentation and sample configuration files to customize the web user interface of macchina.io REMOTE server deployed in a Docker container.

 ## Prerequisites

-You should already be familiar with setting up a Docker container for the macchina.io Remote Manager server, as described in the following repositories:
+You should already be familiar with setting up a Docker container for the macchina.io REMOTE server, as described in the following repositories:

   - https://github.com/my-devices/meta-reflector-docker
   - https://github.com/my-devices/meta-reflector-aws

 The changes described in this repository must be applied to one of the above repositories.

 ## Customizing the Web User Interface

-The web user interface of macchina.io Remote Manager server can be customized by providing a so-called *extension bundle*, which will:
+The web user interface of macchina.io REMOTE server can be customized by providing a so-called *extension bundle*, which will:

   - provide a custom stylesheet